CalyCherkaoui/my_twitter_clone/README.md

 # Building a Blog with Rails

-For pure learning porposes, I've tryed here to build a Twitter clone using what I've learned so far about Rails:
+For pure learning purposes, I've tried here to build a Twitter clone using what I've learned so far about Rails:
   - Models
   - MVC concept
   - Sessions, Cookies
   - Authentication

+## Demo:

 ## Built with: